+61 (0)2 8052 9509

 Ready to get started on your path to a leading UK university?
 From Oxford to Cambridge, UCL to LSE, Crimson students have the highest global admissions success rate to the UK Top 10 and more.
 Learn more about how we can help you with your university applications!

-Both Oxford and Cambridge are great college towns, but it depends on what you are looking for.
-If you want to live in a quaint, student-run city, Cambridge is for you.
-If you are more interested in living in a busy, big city where your university doesn’t feel like the entire city, Oxford is for you.
+Both Oxford and Cambridge are great college towns, but for different reasons.
+If you want to live in a quaint, student-run city, you'll like Cambridge.
+You'll like Oxford if you are more interested in living in a busy, big city where your university is only part of the entire city.

 |Tuition||£9,250 per year for UK & Ireland £26,770 - £37,510 per year for International (except medicine)||£9,250 per year for UK & Ireland £22,227 - £33,825 per year for International (except medicine)|